microsoft/vscode-docs/docs/setup/windows.md

 ## User versus system setup

 VS Code provides both Windows user and system level setups.
-Installing the user setup does not require Administrator privileges as the location will be under your user Local AppData (LOCALAPPDATA) folder.
+Installing the [user setup](https://go.microsoft.com/fwlink/?LinkID=534107) does not require Administrator privileges as the location will be under your user Local AppData (LOCALAPPDATA) folder.
 User setup also provides a smoother background update experience.

-The system setup requires elevation to Administrator privileges and will place the installation under Program Files.
+The [system setup](https://go.microsoft.com/fwlink/?linkid=852157) requires elevation to Administrator privileges and will place the installation under Program Files.

+See the [Download Visual Studio Code](/download) page for a complete list of available installation options.

 ## 32-bit versions